polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 * A payload with the same **[.request-id]** has been successfully executed previously on the server
 * The server's response is not signed with the key the client has associated with the domain it sent the request to

-This allows you to exchange public keys between another Magic server and your own Magic installation, associate an authorisation object with the other party's public key, for then to have the owner of that key create Hyperlambda code that your server _securely executes_ - Arguably _"reversing the responsibility of code"_, where the server is no longer responsible for declaring its code, but rather the client provides a lambda object
+This allows you to exchange public keys with another Magic server and your own Magic installation, associate an authorisation object with the other party's public key, for then to have the owner of that key create Hyperlambda code that your server _securely executes_ - Arguably _"reversing the responsibility of code"_, where the server is no longer responsible for declaring its code, but rather the client provides a lambda object